A butterfly on devils-bit scabious at Emmett Hill nature reserve, Wiltshire. Credit: Eleanor Dodson.

 Spring and summer.
 Nearby attractions include Keynes Park (4 miles), Malmesbury Abbey (5 miles), North Meadow National Nature Reserve (6 miles).About the reserve

-In summer, devil’s-bit scabious turns Long Meadow into a haze of purple peppered with betony, saw-wort, sneezewort and heath spotted orchids.
-Listen for the shivering rustle of yellow rattle seedpods when you brush past them.
+In summer, devil’s-bit scabious turns Long Meadow into a haze of purple, peppered with betony, saw-wort, sneezewort and heath spotted orchids.
+Listen for the rustle of yellow rattle seedpods when you brush past them.

 Long Meadow has clearly visible ridges and furrows running its length – evidence of an ancient farming system.
 Look in the damper furrows for ragged robin and creeping Jenny.
 Pignut Meadow contains an old banked enclosure that was perhaps a cattle pen when the area was open common land.
 White pignut flowers in May and June.
 Its flowers feed the larvae of the uncommon chimney-sweeper moth.

 In Middle Meadow you can see some old ant hills.
-‘Emmett’ is the old name for ant but most ant hills were wiped out by past ploughing.
+‘Emmett’ is the old name for ant hill.
 A stream runs alongside Middle Meadow, and there are two ponds where great crested and smooth newts find refuge.
 Butterflies and moths include the small heath, marsh fritillary, peacock, garden tiger moth and small copper.